| Winter 2014: Cayman Islands MAST |

 | |

-| Students must enroll in all courses for credit and a grade; pass/fail and audit registration is not permitted.
+| Students must enroll in all credit-bearing courses for a grade.
+Only the UNIV (zero credit) course may be taken pass/fail.
+Audit registration is not permitted on UD Travel Study.
 Please refer to the University Catalog to verify requirements and prerequisites |

 | |